Characterization of foliations via disintegration maps: Preliminaries on disintegration maps

 \

-\item \cite[Propostion 5.8]{PR24} Let $X$ be locally compact complete separable metric space.
-Considering a metric foliation $\mathcal{F}$ of $X$, the quotient space $X^*$, and the quotient map $\pi:X \to X^*$, if there exists a metric measure foliation of $X$, then the disintegration map of $\mu$ with respect to $\nu := \pi_{*}\mu$ is continuous. \end{enumerate}
+\item \cite[Propostion 5.8]{PR24} Let $X$ be a locally compact complete separable metric space.
+Consider a metric foliation $\mathcal{F}$ of $X$, the quotient space $X^*$, and the quotient map $\pi:X \to X^*$.
+If $\mathcal{F}$ is a metric measure foliation, then the disintegration map of $\mu$ with respect to $\nu := \pi_{*}\mu$ is continuous. \end{enumerate}

 \